lisa-lumos/DevOps/11-AWS.md

 The project cleanup: delete the load balancer, then the target group, then delete the instances.
 Recommend to keep this AMI for quick instance launching for later projects.

 ## Cloud watch
+A monitoring service, but has expanded beyond it.

+For every service, Cloud Watch provides some standard metrics, so you do not need to set up the monitoring.
+If needed, you can add more metrics of your choice (custom metrics).

+On top of these metrics, you can set alarms notifications.
+Alarms can be integrated with SNS service to send email notification.

+For example, in the UI of a EC2 instances, you can see a Monitoring tab, where there are some metrics, such as CPU utilization, Network in/out, ... - these metrics are coming from cloud watch.
+If you go to the Volumes section in the left pane, under the monitoring tab, you can see r/w bandwidth, r/w throughput, ...

+Apart from metrics, it also has events.
+AWS events gives you a real time stream of any events that is happening, such as changes in AWS resources.
+You can set triggers from these events, mostly used to integrate with lambda functions.

+Logs.
+You can user Amazon Cloud Watch logs to monitor/store/access log files from EC2 instances, AWS CloudTrial, Route 53, etc. You can also set metrics on logs, then SNS email notifications on top of the metrics.

 ## EFS